am4zzing/Netskope/README.md

 # Netskope
-Importing University of Toulouse URL lists to Netskope tenant.
+Importing University of Toulouse URL lists to Netskope.

 HOW DOES IT WORK?

+0. Prerequisites

 1. Activate the Netskope API v2